dingma-econ/dingma-econ.github.io/pages/_homepage/index.md

 Hi, welcome to my website!

-I have been a Ph.D. student in the [National School of Development](https://nsd.pku.edu.cn/) at [Peking University](https://www.pku.edu.cn/) since September 2021.
+I have been a Ph.D student in the [National School of Development](https://nsd.pku.edu.cn/) at [Peking University](https://www.pku.edu.cn/) since September 2021.
 My research interest includes environmental economics and health economics.

 I will be on the 2025-2026 academic job market.